 - A living off your property portfolio strategy

-- Why not let our team at Metropole help you build this plan – find out more here
+Why not let our team at Metropole help you build your strategic property plan – find out more here.

-Strategic investors don't really care too much about market phases.
+Note: Strategic investors don't need to worry too much about market phases.

-Instead, they concentrate on growing their portfolios and investing in the right type of properties, whenever it suits their finance, their strategy, and their long-term goals.
+Instead, you need to concentrate on growing your portfolios and investing in the right type of properties in a way that suits your finance, their strategy, and their long-term goals.